Loading

 Apply for an Australian visa online through ImmiAccount.
 This is the most efficient way to apply.
 Applicants should not attend an Embassy or an office of the Department to lodge a visa application.

-If you need help to apply for a visa see Who can help you with your application.
+Who can help you with your application.
 If you are an Australian relative or friend of a person affected by the situation in Lebanon, you can make a visa application on their behalf.
 You will need their permission and details.

 You will need a passport.
-If you do not have a passport, provide us more information so that we can work with you to find alternative options.
+If you do not have a passport, provide us information so that we can work with you to find alternative options.

-For assistance with migration agent appointments, you can access our Translating and Interpreting Service.
+For assistance with migration agent appointments, you can access our

-Meet visa requirements
+Meeting visa requirements

 You must meet all legal requirements before you can be granted a visa.
 In some circumstances, you may need to undertake a health examination or provide personal identifiers (biometrics).
 The Department will tell you if we need this.
 Do not attend a collection centre or panel doctor unless we have asked you to do so.